arturosalazar/learning-notes/DEVELOPMENT_PLAN.md

 # Detailed Development Plan and Overall Todo List for Learning Notes

-## A place to collect everything I want to update or fix
+This will act as a collection of anything I want to update or fix regarding my learning notes.

+I don't plan to make fixes or changes linearly - I may jump around as suits my time and needs

+## To Do's
-### Write out RUNJAVAFILES.md in Java sub folder

-    possibly rename for clarity
+- Write out RUNJAVAFILES.md in Java sub folder possibly rename for clarity

-### Update the links in the outermost README.md file
+- Update the links in the root README.md file